 7. Payment, Delivery

-Buyer agrees to pay the Seller’s invoices Net 30 days (on approved credit) from the latest of: a) Buyer’s receipt of a valid invoice, b) scheduled delivery date of the Work, or c) actual delivery date of the Work.
+Buyer agrees to pay the Seller’s invoices Net 30 days (on approved credit), or as otherwise agreed in writing, from the latest of: a) Buyer’s receipt of a valid invoice, b) scheduled delivery date of the Work, or c) actual delivery date of the Work.
 The Seller may complete or deliver all or any part of the Work in advance of the delivery schedule set out in the Contract, provided there are no restrictions to the contrary clearly specified on the Buyer’s Purchase Order.

-For a period of two (2) years from customer warranty registration date, or established valid warranty coverage through shipment records of the date of receipt, the Seller at its expense will repair or replace at the Seller’s sole discretion, goods or parts thereof (excluding Buyer-furnished supplies incorporated therein) which to the satisfaction of the Seller have proved defective in materials or workmanship or fail to conform to the applicable specifications; provided that such goods will at the option of the Seller be returned to it for inspection properly packed and all expenses prepaid.
+For a period of two (2) years for ‘standard’ products, and for a period of three (3) years for LS, LSA and LSC series products, from customer warranty registration date, or established valid warranty coverage through shipment records of the date of receipt, the Seller at its expense will repair or replace at the Seller’s sole discretion, goods or parts thereof (excluding Buyer-furnished supplies incorporated therein) which to the satisfaction of the Seller have proved defective in materials or workmanship or fail to conform to the applicable specifications; provided that such goods will at the option of the Seller be returned to it for inspection properly packed and all expenses prepaid.
 In no event shall the Seller’s liability hereunder extend beyond repairing or replacing the defective supplies.